By Kelly Rogan, on 24 August 2021

-Even if you don't know what a KPI is, you've probably heard of this concept more than once.
+Even if you don't know what a KPI is, you've probably heard of this term more than once.
 It stands for Key Performance Indicator.

-One of the great achievements of digital marketing versus traditional marketing is the ability to quantify and measure all of the actions performed online.
+One of the great achievements of digital marketing over traditional marketing is its ability to quantify and measure all of the actions performed online.

-Metrics and KPI's are not exactly the same: Metrics are the different data points that helps you to assess if you are achieving your campaign's goals.
-KPI's - though they are also metrics - are only those indicators that we define as necessary to assess the effectiveness of the action.
+Metrics and KPI's are not exactly the same.
+Metrics are the different data points that helps you to assess if you are achieving your campaign's goals.
+KPI's (though they are a type of metric) are the indicators that you define as necessary to assess the effectiveness of an action.

 1. Set Goals

-It is essential that the first step is the definition of the objectives of the campaign.
-Knowing where we are going and what we want.
-It is optimal to prioritize what goals we want to achieve in the first place and what more medium and long term.
-This is the key to obtaining actual results that are useful.
+The first step is to define the objectives of the campaign.
+Knowing where you are going and what we want to achieve is essential.
+However, it is important to categorize your goals by what you want to achieve in the short term, the more medium term, and then the long term.
+This is the key to obtaining realistic results.

 3. Define the KPIs

-When you have completed the first two steps, you can move on to choose the Key Performance Indicators or KPI's.
-Those who really will be needed to quantify and assess whether the actions we’ve put in place to achieve our goals are going to be a success or not.
-We will discard all those metrics that, although they may add information, won’t be useful to help us detect the effectiveness of the measured actions.
+When you have completed the first two steps, you should choose the key performance indicators or KPI's.
+These will need to be defined to quantify and assess whether the actions you’ve taken are generating the results you want or not.
+Discard any metrics that, although they may add information, won’t be useful in helping you understand the effectiveness of your marketing actions.

-When the KPI analysis starts to give us data we can then identify what processes are being fruitful and what is best to modify, change or just eliminate.
+When the KPI analysis starts to provide data, you can then identify which processes are moving you toward your goals and what needs to be modified, changed, or even eliminated.

 - Increased sales.

-- Funnel sales: Important in native advertising, since it helps us understand the process of how to get customers.
+- The sales funnel is important in native advertising, since it helps you understand the process of how to get customers.

 - The performance of the keywords you have chosen.

-- The views we get from mobile devices.
+- The views you get from mobile devices.